-Chan Zuckerberg Initiative pledges $5M to home down payment loans for teachers
+Chan Zuckerberg Initiative pledges $5M to home down payments for teachers

 Inturn raises $22.5 million to help you buy clothes at a discount